playtimesolutions/intelligent-applications/azure-openai/create-azureopenai-service/README.md

 1. Wait for deployment to complete then click `Go to resource`<br/>
 ![image](portal-create-openai-deploy.png)

-1. View your new Azure Open AI service<br/>
+1. View your new Azure OpenAI service<br/>
 ![image](portal-create-openai-resource.png)

 ## Example projects configuration

-In order to use your Azure Open AI service in the example code you will various properties from the service.
+In order to use your Azure OpenAI service in the example code you will various properties from the service.

 1. Service URL endpoint<br/>
 This will be used in the `appsettings` configuration for `Endpoint`.<br/>
-Go to your Azure Open AI service and select the `Resource Management` / `Keys and Endpoint` blade.
+Go to your Azure OpenAI service and select the `Resource Management` / `Keys and Endpoint` blade.
 Copy the `Endpoint` to the clipboard which you can use in the sample code.<br/>
 ![image](portal-openai-url.png)

 1. Access `KEY`<br/>
 This will be used in the `appsettings` configuration for `ApiKey`.<br/>
-Go to your Azure Open AI service and select the `Resource Management` / `Keys and Endpoint` blade.
+Go to your Azure OpenAI service and select the `Resource Management` / `Keys and Endpoint` blade.
 View and copy either of the `KEY 1` or `KEY 2` to the clipboard which you can use in the sample code.<br/>
 ![image](portal-openai-keys.png)